alexanderkoller/aaba/README.md

 You will need a recent version of [Java](https://www.java.com) to run AABA.

-Download the most [recent release](https://github.com/alexanderkoller/aaba/releases) of the ABA, or build it yourself from the current sources.
+Download the most [recent release](https://github.com/alexanderkoller/aaba/releases) of AABA, or build it yourself from the current sources.

 Then on your command line, run AABA as follows: